roguh/CORE/README.md

-Also, I mainly used NixOS for this, sandboxed installation is easy with
+Also, I mainly used NixOS for this.
+Sandboxed installation is easy with
 ```
 nix-shell core.nix
 ```